 |Fortis Memorial Research Institute||View Hospital|

 When is liver transplant conducted?

-Liver transplant is conducted in case of end-stage liver disease (alcoholic cirrhosis, sclerosis, chronic hepatitis) and acute liver failure.
-It is also conducted in case of liver cancer and genetic liver diseases.
-Presence of viral hepatitis may also warrant the need of conducting a transplant.
+Liver transplant is conducted in the case of end-stage liver disease (alcoholic cirrhosis, sclerosis, chronic hepatitis) and acute liver failure.
+It is also conducted in the case of liver cancer and genetic liver diseases.
+The presence of viral hepatitis may also warrant the need of conducting a transplant.